 Though some of the major museums in Italy are now open upon reservation, there are many other ways to discover their cultural offer without the need to book your seat.
 Where?
 Online, of course!
 We've rounded up a selection of the Italian museums offering virtual tours and online activities to satisfy your cultural whims.

-Even during these days at home to face the COVID-19 emergency, the culture never stops.
-Both institutions, public and private museums ad art galleries are all united to provide their visitors with the chance to explore their collections, the featured exhibitions – which are all closed to the public – and even enjoy site-specific events and special activities.
-From podcasts to virtual tours, up to videos, playlists, themed focuses on art, architecture and more, you’ll be spoilt for choice.
-Enjoy your visit!
+For a few months institutions, public and private museums and art galleries have been providing their visitors with the chance to explore their collections and exhibitions comfortably from home.
+From podcasts to virtual tours, up to videos, playlists, special activities, themed focuses on art, architecture and more, you’ll be spoilt for choice.

 Pinacoteca di Brera - Brera Art Gallery (Milan)

 The Pinacoteca di Brera (Brera Art Gallery), for example, has launched a new initiative: BreraPlus+, a new online platform that enriches the experience of the gallery with new multimedia content, special programs, concerts, live streaming, events and much more.
 On the art gallery’s official website, visitors can discover 669 works of art thanks to “The Collection Online” section.

 Not only virtual tours but also special visits to the current contemporary art exhibitions hosted in the spaces of the foundation are part of the online offer by Fondazione Prada.
 The foundation’s website, as well as the official Facebook, Instagram, Twitter, Vimeo and YouTube accounts, become the ideal stage to share ideas and explore new ways to experiment with culture.